kodebae/ruby-on-rails-tutorial/README.md

-# 🚀 Ruby on Rails Tutorial + Docker Wrapper Walkthrough
+# 🚀 Ruby on Rails Tutorial by Michael Hartl 6th Edition Study Companion

-Welcome to my walkthrough of the **Ruby on Rails Tutorial (6th Edition)** — powered by a custom Docker wrapper based on [Shannarra’s Rails 7 template](https://github.com/Shannarra/rails7template).
+Welcome to my walkthrough of the **Ruby on Rails Tutorial (6th Edition)** — powered by a custom Docker wrapper built by [Shannarra’s Rails 7 template](https://github.com/Shannarra/rails7template).

-This repo combines my learnings from the book with a pre-built Docker-based Rails 7 environment.
+This repo combines my learnings from the book but utilizes with a pre-built Docker-based Rails 7 environment.
+So there is added complexity there.
+This also allows us to utilize hotwire and stimulus, which I will be adding a separate section for later on.
 I'm actively studying and modifying this as I build the toy app, track progress, and add real-world notes from my dev environment.
+Please be sure to refer to the repo linked above for more info on the Docker wrapper.

 ---